rsms/ec2-webapp/WORKFLOW.md

 ## Workflow 2: Live hack with git

 - Hack directly on the server in the `/var/myapp` git repository
-- Only recommended if you are alone (i.e. you are alone in this project)
+- Only recommended if you are alone (i.e. no one else is editing)

 To get going with this you need to setup the `/var/myapp` git repository for writing (i.e. pushing upstream).